Jeremy Buendia

-Jeremy Buendia is an American professional bodybuilder who competes in the IFBB Men's Physique Division.
-He is a four time Olympia Champion.
+Jeremy Buendia (born October 26, 1990) is an American professional bodybuilder who competes in the IFBB Men's Physique Division.
+He is a four-time Men's Physique Mr. Olympia beginning from 2014 to 2017.

+Early life

-Jeremy Buendia was born in Roseville, California.
+Buendia was born in Roseville, California.
 During high school, Buendia was a linebacker at Whitney High School.
 Due to the rigorous nature of American football, Buendia sustained injuries to the discs in his neck and back.
 In part due to this injury, Buendia gained interest in the sport of bodybuilding.
-Buendia has stated that he was familiar with the principles of bodybuilding as his father was a non-competitive bodybuilder in the 1970s.
+Buendia has stated that he was familiar with the principles of bodybuilding as his father was a non-competitive yes bodybuilder in the 1970s.
 Buendia began participating in bodybuilding competitions at the age of 17.